andrewtheiss/AnimeChainDev/docs/docs/animecoin/bridging-easy.md

-# Bridging ANIME – The Easy Way
+# Bridging Animecoin (ANIME) – The Easy Way

-Use Relay to bridge ANIME with a simple UI – no manual contract steps.
+Use Relay to bridge Animecoin (ANIME) with a simple UI – no manual contract steps.

 ---